lunarihq/lunari-app/README.md

 # ⚙️ Features

-- Period and ovulation tracking and statistics.
+- Period & ovulation predictions.
 - Symptoms and moods tracking.
-- Cycle prediction with average period calculation.
+- Cycle statistics & history.
-- Cycle prediction with average luteal phase calculation for irregular cycles.
+- Cycle phase insights.
-- Customisable period reminder text.
-- Data export and import for backups or moving to another device.
-- No tracking.
-No sign-up.
-Your data is yours.
-No data is sent anywhere.
-- No bloat.
-No useless or complex features.
-No emails.
+- Period reminders.
+- PIN/biometric app lock
+- Dark & light themes
+- Completely offline - All data is stored locally on your device.
+- No account required.
+- No ads ever.
+- No third‑party trackers

 # 👩🏻‍💻 Technologies used: